RuiqiZ/RuiqiZ.github.io/README.md

 Github Pages is designed to host your website page from the Github repository and it's static!
 A static website is the simplest website you can imagine because it has no server-side application dependencies, no databases, no installations.
 All it has is a server page, so we can easily create and move the entire site without any crashes.
 Basically, you can host a static website anywhere.

 In order to host a resume, we need to do it slightly complex.
 We need to have a static site generator (Jekyll).
-The generator needs two things, content (written in markdown) and a theme (_config.yml).
-Every time we edit the content or the theme, the generator processes contents and a theme to the working website.
+The generator needs two things, contents (written in markdown) and a theme (_config.yml).
+Every time we edit the contents or the theme, the generator processes them to the working website.

 ### Step 3.
 Customize your page settings
 1. Click the `_config.yml` file